supervisely/developer-portal/getting-started/connect-your-computer/troubleshooting.md

 ## Can't start the docker container.
 Trying to use another runtime.

-This message indicates that there was a problem using the Nvidia runtime, most likely the Nvidia driver failed after an automatic kernel update - it's enabled by default on Ubuntu and it always breaks because it can't unload the driver while it's being used.<br>
+This message indicates that there was a problem using the Nvidia runtime, most likely the Nvidia driver failed after an automatic kernel update - by default, this feature is enabled on Ubuntu.
+However, it often fails because the driver cannot be unloaded while it is in use.<br>

 ### Solution

+#### Fast solution

+The simplest way to fix this problem is to `reboot` the machine.
+After the reboot, the Nvidia driver will be reloaded and the problem will be fixed.<br>
+But, if you don't want to reboot the machine, use the second solution.

+#### Proper solution

 In case you receive: `nvidia version mismatch` you can fix it without rebooting or reinstalling the driver using these commands: